• Menu

 Lardo is a casually elegant eatery known for its artisan pizzas and Mediterranean-inspired dishes.
 The wood-fired pizzas, topped with fresh ingredients like burrata and prosciutto, are standout favourites among regular visitors, but there´s more to discover on the menu.

-Elaborate dishes include the eggplant caponata and grilled octopus, showcasing Lardo´s, creative approach to Mediterranean cuisine with Mexican accents.
+Elaborate dishes include eggplant caponata and grilled octopus, showcasing Lardo´s creative approach to Mediterranean cuisine with Mexican accents.

 The place has regular tables, seating at the bar, and open-air dining amidst lush plants in a casually elegant setting.